Asfandyar-Khan-2022/CupcakeCorner/README.md

 and place an order for them.
 The user can select the quantity of items they would like to purchase and also customize their order.
 Once the user is satisfied.
 They move onto the next screen.
 Where they enter their delivery details.
-After which the user can confirm their order.
+After which the user can confirms their order.

 ## Code structure
 - The app has three files for the view and a order file with an order class